Download our FREE ebook on GDPR compliance. Download Now

 What does HIPAA protect?

 Protected Health Information (PHI) that falls under the incidence of HIPAA refers to information related to an individual’s past, present, or future physical or mental health and the provision of healthcare to an individual.
-It also includes personal identifiers such as name, address or Social Security Number that, by themselves or grouped with other identifiers, can reveal a person’s identity, medical history or payments he has made.
+It also includes personal identifiers such as name, address, or Social Security Number that, by themselves or grouped with other identifiers, can reveal a person’s identity, medical history, or payments he has made.

 The Privacy Rule

 In force since 2003, the HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information.
-It applies to all healthcare and health plan providers, healthcare clearinghouses, and certain electronic healthcare transactions.
+It applies to all healthcare and health plan providers, clearinghouses, and certain electronic healthcare transactions.

 Organizations falling under the incidence of HIPAA are required to answer such patient access requests within 30 days.
 Notices of Privacy Practices (NPPs) must also be issued to explain to patients how their data will be used or shared.